computerintrusion/computerintrusion/README.md

 # Hello everyone, my name is Li
+- I'm an aspiring pentester with a focus on cybersecurity.

-## Programming Languages
+### Programming Languages

-- I spend the majority of my time programming in C++ and Objective C
+- I primarily work with C++ and Objective-C.

 ### Interests